 The Cheektowaga Police Department has continued to focus its grant activities on investigations into motor vehicle thefts and larcenies of property/auto parts from motor vehicles and fraudulent activities, including insurance fraud, forged vehicle identification numbers and forged titles.
-Grant funds were utilized to provide 509 hours of overtime for detectives' investigations and to combat motor vehicle related crime.
+Grant funds were utilized to provide 489 hours of overtime for detectives' investigations and to combat motor vehicle related crime.

 The police department has a strong commitment to working with other agencies.
 Inter-agency cooperation and intelligence sharing are main components of grant activities.
 A close working relationship with outside agencies proves to be beneficial for both Cheektowaga and the surrounding municipalities.
-In 2022, examples of such inter-agency collaboration included: fraud investigations with several different insurance carriers; multiple checks of confidential VIN numbers with assistance from NICB, and a coordinated investigation with the Buffalo Police Department.
+In 2023, examples of such inter-agency collaboration included: fraud investigations with several different insurance carriers; multiple checks of confidential VIN numbers with assistance from NICB, and a coordinated investigation with the Buffalo Police Department.

 In investigating auto thefts, crime scene detectives photograph and process every recovered stolen motor vehicle, submitting any evidence collected to the Erie County Central Police Services Laboratory for further processing.
-In 2022, 28 vehicles were processed.
+In 2023, 25 vehicles were processed.
+Several of the vehicles processed were involved in an attempted murder of a Cheektowaga Police Officer.
+This investigation led to the arrest of the offenders.